 Deep Brain Stimulation

 A grant awarded by the Research Council of the Academic Medical Center (AMC) allowed me to initiate a unique collaboration with Damiaan Denys (AMC Psychiatry/KNAW-NIN) on the phenomenology of patients with Deep Brain Stimulation (DBS).
-The PhD-students who works full-time on this project are Sanneke de Haan and Maarten van Westen.
-Together we are developing an affordance-based framework to understand the changes in phenomenology that the patients experience as a result of the DBS-treatment.
+The PhD-student who works full-time on this project is Maarten van Westen.
+Together we are developing an affordance-based framework for understanding the changes in phenomenology that the patients experience as a result of the DBS-treatment.
 Our recent articles in BBS and the special issue on Neurophenomenology edited by Evan Thompson for Frontiers give some first impressions of this novel framework.

 Current academic affiliations and future research plans

 Currently I am leading the VIDI-project titled ‘The Landscape of Affordances: Situating the Embodied Mind‘ as a Senior Researcher at the University of Amsterdam.
 I am affiliated with various institutes of my university: the Department of Philosophy, ILLC, the Academic Medical Center (AMC), and Amsterdam Brain & Cognition/CSCA.